astralarya/patterns-shell/README.md

 * *remote* - manage connections to remotes via SSH and SCP
 * *untar* - untar and unzip archives

+For detailed descriptions of these scripts,
+see `scripts/README.md`

 ### Templates

 You can use templates to generate code.
 Several scripts include